willfree108/hypertube/README.md

 ### Scraper

 Get torrent from yts and RARGB and then format.
-(extratorrent died during the process, RIP)
+(extratorrent died during the process, may you RIP)

+Have a nice day.